 - Your site starts redirecting to another site

 - Links to another site start appearing on your site

 - Unwanted advertisements may appear on your site

 - Search engines and browsers may start warning that your site is dangerous

 - Your site may simply break and show a white page or an error message.

-There are other ways it may manifest itself or it may not manifest itself at all and instead work quietly behind the scenes just gathering data and using your processing power.
+There are other ways it may manifest itself, or it may not manifest itself at all, and instead, work quietly behind the scenes, just gathering data and using your processing power.

-If you aren't sure how to identify compromised files or correct them, consider a professional malware cleaning service like SiteLock clean the site for you.
+If you aren't sure how to identify compromised files or correct them, consider a professional malware cleaning service like SiteLock to clean the site for you.

 If you are a developer or very familiar with the website, consider the following courses of action.